 The largest island in the Mediterranean Sea, Sicily boasts a diverse and historic culture dating back to ancient times.
 Known as “Trinacria” to the early Romans due to its triangular shape, Sicily has become a haven for refreshing cuisine, historical preservation, and breathtaking archeological sites.

-Our adventure unfolds as we leave the bustle of Palermo and head to the countryside, where we spend our days exploring the historic hilltops and breathtaking coastlines of Erice, Monte Cofano, and Caltabellotta, before departing for the eastern half of the island.
+Our Italy hiking tour unfolds as we leave the bustle of Palermo and head to the countryside, where we spend our days exploring the historic hilltops and breathtaking coastlines of Erice, Monte Cofano, and Caltabellotta, before departing for the eastern half of the island.
 Our journey is accented with tastings from the surrounding vineyards, experiencing Sicilian gastronomy, and cultural excursions that take us into the heart of Sicilian history.

 Fascinating ruins of early civilizations, beautiful coastal paths above the turquoise waters of the Mediterranean, and food, glorious food, are yours to discover on Boundless Journeys’ coast to coast tour of Sicily.